 As you may gather, this diet is nearly impossible to eat out and follow, or to eat a meal cooked by another, and it's very difficult to follow at home, especially with a disability.

 At that time, I had no support from my family (and this is a critical factor).
 My own husband at that time thought there was nothing wrong with me and that I was 'faking it'.
 I will never understand.
 I could clearly sense my own difficulties, but he could not or would not 'see'.
 So, I tried hard to follow the protocol for several months, but I ultimately stopped.
 I justified it by saying that I am not diagnosed with MS (one neurologist did think MS but several thought not).
-Now that I am separated, I am once again trying to follow the protocol.
+Now that I am separated, I am once again trying to follow the protocol - sort of a hybrid of her three diet plans.
+Sine of my diet principles include:

 Dr. Wahls recently issued a revised version of her book which contains more content and is less focused on MS and is broader to encompass all autoimmune, neurological illnesses.
 So, it is harder for me to use my 'not MS' excuse.
 Several doctors do think the basis of my illness is auto-immune.